General Principles Of Operative Surgery Question And Answers

 Cidex Advantages:

-Doesn’t effect the lens of the instrument.
+Doesn’t affect the lens of the instrument.

 Cidex Disadvantages: